bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 # From Compliance Burden to Strategic Asset: An Art of the Possible for Healthcare Quality Teams

-## What if you could turn 45 data extractors into strategic analysts—in just 2 weeks?
+## What if your data analysts could focus on strategic analysis instead of data extraction—in just 2 weeks?

 ---